RetroAchievements/docs/docs/developer-docs/developer-welcome.md

 ## Developer Events!

-There are a few events limited to developers which also have their own Discord channel
+There are a few events limited to developers, each with their own Discord channel:

 - [Rollouts](/developer-docs/rollouts)